 View 2009 Projects Funded page >

-Travelers for Open Land Awards Over $88,000 in Grant Funds To Land Trusts in Missoula, Helena, Bozeman, Kalispell and Hamilton
+Travelers for Open Land Awards $33,000 in Grant Funds To Five Land Trusts in Missoula, Helena, Bozeman and Kalispell

-Travelers for Open Land, a collaborative program that allows Montana visitors and residents to make voluntary contributions to conserve open land, enjoyed its best year ever in 2012 and recently awarded $88,365 to fund six Montana private land conservation projects.
+Travelers for Open Land, a collaborative program that allows Montana visitors and residents to make voluntary contributions to conserve open land, last week awarded $33,000 to fund five Montana private land conservation projects.

-Travelers for Open Land was launched in 2009 and since then has awarded $148,365 to help fund 20 land conservation projects throughout Montana.
-TFOL is a cooperative program and among the program supporters are the Montana Lodging and Hospitality Association, Montana Association of Land Trusts, Montana Community Foundation, the Montana Office of Tourism, other tourist-related and outdoor recreation businesses and the traveling public.
+Travelers for Open Land was launched in 2009 and since then has awarded $181,365 to help fund 25 land conservation projects throughout Montana.
+Among TFOL supporters are the Montana Lodging and Hospitality Association, Montana Association of Land Trusts, Montana Community Foundation, the Montana Office of Tourism, other tourist-related and outdoor recreation businesses and the traveling public.

-Here is a brief summary of the six projects approved for funding by the Travelers for Open Land Advisory Committee:
+Here is a brief summary of the five projects approved for funding by the Travelers for Open Land Advisory Committee: